brentcaulf/PuzzlePlatforms/README.md

 # PuzzlePlatforms
-Simple Multiplayer game created by following the section 1 of the Unreal Multiplayer Master course.
+Simple Multiplayer game created by following the section 1 of the Unreal Multiplayer Master course taught on Udemy by Sam Pattuzzi and Ben Tristem.